kalina/java-microservice/README.md

 Next steps:
 1. Add labels to the timers on the service methods.
 2. Implement mocks for the service method unit tests instead of hitting the application.
+3. Improve health checks and add tests for codeahale.

 Health Check
 ---